LianyuanMa/Color_Search/README.md

 # Color Search

-This code accompanies the _"Extracting, encoding, and comparing colour for search and discovery in image collections."_ MSc thesis.
+This code accompanies the _"Extracting, encoding, and comparing colour for search and discovery in image collections."_ MSc thesis by Lianyuan.

 ## Requirements